 Banging noises are often caused by delayed ignition in the burner, which can result in a buildup of gas that ignites suddenly—this can be due to dirty burners or a malfunctioning ignition system.
 It may also indicate problems with the furnace’s expansion and contraction as it heats up.

-A whirring sound typically comes from the blower motor or fan which might indicate that the fan blades are unbalanced or that the motor is struggling to operate smoothly due to worn-out bearings or a malfunctioning fan belt.
+A whirring sound typically comes from the blower motor or fan, which might indicate that the fan blades are unbalanced or that the motor is struggling to operate smoothly due to worn-out bearings or a malfunctioning fan belt.

 Squealing noises are often related to issues with the furnace’s belt or motor, which can indicate that the belt is loose, worn out, or needs lubrication.
 It might also be a sign of a problem with the motor bearings, which can lead to more significant issues if not addressed.